rabbityi1999/GDGCN/Readme.md

 # Code & Data for GDGCN
 This is an implementation of GDGCN.
-Following this code, you can easily reproduce GDGCN and conduct detailed futher ablation experiments.
-This link is anonymous currently and will be made public if paper is accepted.
+Following this code, you can easily reproduce GDGCN and conduct detailed further ablation experiments.
+This link is anonymous currently and will be made public if the paper is accepted.
 At that time, more detailed questions about this work will be welcomed.

 # Environment
 - Python 3.6.12